co360/soda-hol/3-clone-git-repo-and-build-docker-image.md

 ### Step 2: Clone Git repo with the "starter" app

 To allow you to focus primarily on the SODA APIs, you will be cloning a starter application.
 The application is wired up to provide a REST API to a front-end app, but it is not 100% complete.
-You will finish building out the app in the next lab.
+You will finish building out the app in the next module.

 - Open a command line terminal on your machine and navigate to a directory where you'd like to download the starter app, then run the following command: